trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 Then, if the shutdown timer was set, after the `worker_shutdown_timeout` interval, all connections are closed.

+  > By default, NGINX to wait for and process additional data from a client before fully closing a connection, but only if heuristics suggests that a client may be sending more data.

 Sometimes, you can see `nginx: worker process is shutting down` in your log file.
 The problem occurs when reloading the configuration - where NGINX usually exits the existing worker processes gracefully.
 Some of these processes were sticking around for hours.
 Every config reload was dropping a zombie workers, permanently eating up all of your system's memory.

 Setting `worker_shutdown_timeout` solve the issue: